Fall Quarter Canning Dates?

 - Bring gloves!

-- Feel free to wear a neon hat, or fun accessories to draw extra attention–whatever you want!
+- Feel free to wear a neon hat, or other fun accessories to draw extra attention–whatever you want!

 What do I do when I get there?